-Genetic correlation between resistance to different herbicide MOAs, and life-history traits
+3.3 Genetic correlation between resistance to different herbicide MOAs and life-history traits

-A significant, positive genetic correlation was observed between resistance to meso+iodosulfuron and fenoxaprop, using both survival and biomass measurements (Figure 3, A).
-This clearly demonstrates a shared genetic architecture for resistance to these two herbicide modes of action.
-There were, however, no significant genetic correlations between herbicide resistance and flowering traits, although HPD intervals for negative correlations between resistance to meso+iodosulfuron and phenological timings for flowering and seed shed were almost significant (Figure 3, C).
-There is no evidence therefore that the genetic architecture underpinning resistance to these two herbicides is associated with trade-off in reproductive traits, which would have been strongly indicative of fitness costs.
+A significant, positive genetic correlation was observed between resistance to meso+iodosulfuron and fenoxaprop, using both survival and biomass measurements (Fig. 3(a)).
+This clearly demonstrates a shared genetic architecture for resistance to these two herbicide MOAs.
+There were, however, no significant genetic correlations between herbicide resistance and flowering traits. although HPD intervals for negative correlations between resistance to meso+iodosulfuron and phenological timings for flowering and seed shed were almost significant (Fig. 3(c)).
+There is no evidence therefore that the genetic architecture underpinning resistance to these two herbicides is associated with any tradeoff in reproductive traits, which would have been strongly indicative of fitness costs.

-Some genetic correlations were observed amongst the life-history data, however.
+Some genetic correlations were observed amongst the lifehistory data, however.
 The strongest genetic correlation was between the thermal time to first flower emergence and first seed shed.
-The correlation was positive, i.e. plants which flower earlier also set seed earlier.
-Flower height had negative genetic correlations with both the total number of flower heads, and time to seed shed (Figure 3, B).
-This suggests a genetic trade-off whereby plants which produce longer flowering tillers have fewer flower heads and shed seeds later.
+The correlation was positive, i.e. plants which flower earlier